IBM-Cloud/ibmcloud-image-builder/README.md

 # Try it out

-This project is set up to run on Mac or Linux.
+This project is set up to run on Linux only at this moment.

+There is a way to build images on macOS, but the user needs to install lots of tools instead of using Docker provided by this repo... that's not very convenient.
+The details can be found in [ISSUE-77](https://github.com/IBM-Cloud/ibmcloud-image-builder/issues/77).

 ## Dependencies